Pink Princess Philodendron is the most exotic plant around the house, thanks to its signature variegated leaves.

 Step 6: Prepare a Potting Mix

-The final step is to transplant the rooted Stem in a pot with an appropriate potting mix.
+The final step is to transplant the rooted Stem into a pot with an appropriate potting mix.

 Philodendron loves potting mix appropriate for aroids plants.
 Start with preparing one at home.